Hallgrimskirkja is open for visitors all days 10 am – 5 pm.

 English service in the last Sunday in the month at 2 pm.

-Opening hours & admission charge for church tower
+Opening hours & admission charge for church tower:

-Admission to the tower: Adults ISK 900
+Admission to the tower:

-Children ISK 100
+Children 7-16 years old ISK 100

-Email to the director: firstname.lastname@example.org
+Email to the manager: firstname.lastname@example.org

 Hallgrimskirkja, the Church of Hallgrimur, is a national monument, dedicated to the most renowned religious poet of Iceland, Hallgrímur Pétursson.
 The parish is part of the Evangelical Lutheran Church in Iceland.
 Hallgrimskirkja towers over the center of Reykjavik, and its 73-meter high tower provides a wonderful view over the entire city.
 Building work started in 1945, and the church was finally consecrated on October 26, 1986.
 The state architect, Guðjónn Samúelsson (1887-1950) designed the church.
 He drew richly on Icelandic traditions and materials.
 The concert organ was inaugurated in 1992.
 It was constructed by Johannes Klais Orgelbau in Bonn, Germany.
 Friends of the Arts of Hallgrimskirkja was founded in 1982 and is the organizer of artistic events in the church.
 A festival of sacred art is held every second year and the International Organ Summer takes place every year.